 When you think of a French press, your first thought is probably to think of coffee, right?
 It would make perfect sense as French pressed coffee seems more popular than ever.
 Everyone is looking to get that perfect cup of coffee without venturing out to pay someone else to do it.
 But have you ever considered brewing tea with a French press?

 If you’re not flying into New York City, the question is: how do you get there?
-I recently took a day trip to the Big Apple and that was the million dollar question question.
+I recently took a day trip to the Big Apple and that was the million-dollar question.
 Nobody in their right mind wants to battle the traffic and then search for parking.
 You have to have plenty of time, money and, most importantly: patience.
-That leaves a couple of public transit options: Amtrak train, park & ride train or park & ride ferry.
+That leaves a couple of public transit options: Amtrak train, park & ride train, or park & ride ferry.
 Without a doubt, taking the NY Waterway ferry is my new favorite way to reach Manhattan!
+Continue reading →

 A long weekend in the summer calls for a road trip!
 So that’s just what we did on Fourth of July weekend.
 We packed up and headed to Pittsburgh to spend, roughly, 36 hours.
 From Philadelphia, it is roughly a four or five hour drive across the state.
 We kissed the puppy goodbye, hit the road early and lucked out with relatively light traffic.